 The other way would be by using the weight system, the cue ball will be a little bit heavier than the normal numbered balls on the pool table.
 It won’t be something you can see or feel that the cue ball is a bit bigger or heavier than just looking at the cue ball.
 The pool table can, however, tell the difference in ball weight as soon as a ball has been pocketed in the game.
 The mechanism of a pool table structure was well crafted and thought about and properly excited with and smart base inside the system.

 The bottom line is those are the simple and not too detailed ways on how the pool table knows how the separate the white cue ball from the other numbered balls on the table.
-If your pool table is not properly levelled it can result in this system not working as accurately as it should so it’s always best to make sure your table is well levelled.
+If your pool table is not properly levelled it can result in this system not working as accurately as it should so it’s always perfect to make sure your table is well levelled.
 I know for a fact that some pool table does not need a professional person to install them so for those it’s easy but if your pool table is one of those that will need to be installed by a professional you should seek one.

 Are All Pool Balls Of The Same Size?